Legal Insurance

 • Researching and identifying claims against the property, like liens or unpaid loans

-• Managing conflicts and ensuring both parties have fulfilled their contractual obligations
+• Managing conflicts, helping if there's a dispute, and ensuring both parties have fulfilled their contractual obligations throughout the real estate transaction

 A real estate attorney may also ensure that the terms of the agreement actually align with their client’s expectations.
 Finally, your attorney will identify any issues that could stall the sale and work to resolve them as quickly as possible.

 Real estate attorneys may represent the buyer, seller, mortgage provider, or the title company.
 As a result, you may encounter several attorneys during the buying or selling process.
-But remember: One attorney can’t represent multiple parties, so plan to hire your own.
+But remember: One attorney can’t represent multiple parties, so plan to hire your own real estate lawyer.

 How much does a real estate attorney cost?